 There are two basic actors in B2B model:

-- A seller is an admin user that accesses the system from the Magento Admin panel.
+- A seller is an admin user that accesses the system from the Admin.

 - A buyer is any customer associated with a company account who accesses the system from the storefront.